 The seating area above near the windows was undergoing renovation but this area felt more like a cafe area with a ton of natural light.

 If you want to get a plate full of food and don’t want to traverse through the crowd, this is the best option for seating.
-Right near the buffet and bar areaThis is also near the buffet area and you can see just about every table is taken.
+It’s right near the buffet.

 If you have work to get done and need to spread out, they have a perfect area for that as well.